jake-rose/rosetta-stoned/README.md

-# rosetta-stoned
+# Rosetta-Stoned
-# Developed by Jake and Brendan
+#   Developed by Jake, Brendan, Max and Terrterr
 #   Who even reads the readme?
 #   You're silly